 “Safety and quality are business-critical points we are constantly monitoring.
 As regards quality, we have implemented systems and process efficiencies that ensure we take the greatest care of our customers’ shipments.

 Our people are well trained, our equipment is well maintained, and our processes and procedures are in place forming a robust framework that helps to ensure the highest quality.
-We will continue to improve our efforts by further applying PDCA principals going forward.”
+We will continue to improve our efforts by further applying PDCA principals going forward.

 Our goals are both fewer illnesses and a lower accident rate.
 We promote health care as a key element of our sustained productivity and the quality of our services”

-Safety is MY Responsibility.
+Safety is OUR Responsibility.
 This is more than just a slogan.
 It is a commitment from every employee to the role they have in ensuring our operations are carried out daily without incident.
 Our goal is to have every worker make it home daily, without having suffered any harm.
 For everyone here at Euroports, safety is an embedded value.
 Euroports is dedicated to implementing systems and controls that mitigate risk.
-All workers have the right to stop operations that they deem unsafe, so that concerns can be adequately addressed without the risk of harm.
+All workers have the right to stop operations that they deem unsafe so that concerns can be adequately addressed without the risk of harm.

 Euroports is an industry leader when it comes to ensuring environmental compliance and efforts aimed at minimising the impact of our operations.
 Multiple initiatives and programmes focus on reducing our carbon footprint, minimising our consumption of resources, and preventing adverse impacts on areas around our operations.
 Each work activity is analysed for environmental compliance and controls.
 We are fully committed to being an environmentally conscious operator.